Ceasar/Encyclopedia/README.rst

 - Use the figure_ directive for rendering images; avoid using ``image`` or setting any attributes to ensure a consist style that can be changed with CSS.

-- Underlines and overlines for section headers should always be **80** characters.
-This looks good in the text editor and is simpler than trying to match the number of adornment characters with the number of characters in the title.